“Worlds of Civil War: Globalizing Civil War in the Late Twentieth Century” Public Lecture by David Armitage (Harvard University) – 11 May 2015

 “The Return of the History of Ideas?”
 Public Lecture by Darrin McMahon (Dartmouth College) – 2 February 2015

 Long dismissed as a hopelessly outdated form of inquiry, the “history of ideas” is today making a comeback as a viable form of intellectual history.
 What are the promises and the pitfalls of a renewed history of ideas?
-In this discussion, Professor McMahon will take up the question both from the standpoint of past criticism and current methodological concerns.
+In this discussion, Professor McMahon took up the question both from the standpoint of past criticism and current methodological concerns.